synaq/api-quick-start/README.md

 * If the domain is active and some services overlap between the product being removed, and other products which are unaffected, the domain will enter a stale state, whereupon service fields will need to be updated if required, and the domain will need to be refreshed using a Refresh domain action.
 * In some rare cases, following the automatic Prune action, the domain may still have overlapping services, and will enter the stale state, where a service field update is required, followed by a Refresh action.

-For all of these possibilites, the initial request is the same:
+For all of these possibilities, the initial request is the same:

 ```
 UNLINK /api/v1/packages/{package-guid}/domains/{domain-guid}.json